When it comes to your sales process, take some ideas from your dating life.

 Tip: An introductory paragraph can give prospects some perspective on your company’s identity, reliability, and esteemed reputation.
 If a prospect has never heard of you, it can’t hurt to give some insight about your company and establish yourself as an authority in your space.

-A sell-sheet is always designed with intention and this is where that intention is communicated.
+A sales sheet is always designed with intention and this is where that intention is communicated.

-Suppose you have made an outrageously compelling sell sheet.
+Suppose you have made an outrageously compelling sales sheet.

 A prospect reads it and is absolutely hooked.